pingcap/docs/v3.0/reference/configuration/pd-server/configuration-file.md

 ### `key`

-+ The label key with which the a store rejects Leader
++ The label key for the store that rejected the Leader
 + Default value: `""`

 ### `value`

-+ The label value with which the a store rejects Leader
++ The label value for the store that rejected the Leader
 + Default value: `""`